-2006 2 007 Change Europe \$ 59.5 \$ 77.2 30%
+2 2007 800 Change Europe \$ 77.2 \$ 111.6 45%

-Foreign currency exchange rate fluctuations positively impacted revenue in Europe by 2% in 2007 compared to the prior year.
-On a local currency basis, revenue grew by 27% in 2007 compared to 2006.
+Foreign currency exchange rate fluctuations positively impacted revenue in Europe by 9% in 2008 compared to the prior year.
+On a local currency basis, revenue in Europe grew by 36% in 2008 compared to 2007.
 The strong growth in Europe was primarily a result of distributor enthusiasm and strong interest in our Galvanic Spa System II and personal care business, as well as strong growth in our newer Eastern European markets.
 We believe that strong alignment of distributor leaders behind our key initiatives, including the Galvanic Spa System II, has helped contribute to the distributor excitement and revenue growth.
-In 2007, we also expanded our operations into Switzerland and Slovakia.
-Our active and executive distributor counts increased by 16% and 22%, respectively, in 2007 compared to 2006.
+In 2008, we also expanded our operations into the Czech Republic and South Africa.
+Our active and executive distributor counts increased by 43% and 49%, respectively, in 2008 compared to 2007.
 South Asia/Pacific.
 The following table sets forth revenue for the South Asia/Pacific region and its principal markets (U.S. dollars in millions):

-2 2006 06 2007 Change
+2007 2 2008 Change

 Singapore/Malaysia/

-Brunei \$ 33.2 \$ 39.3 18%
+Brunei \$ 39.3 \$ 43.8 11%

-Thailand 26.5 32.3 22%
+Thailand 32.3 34.6 7%

-Australia/New Zealand 14.2 15.8 11%
+Australia/New Zealand 15.8 13.3 (16%)

-Indonesia 10.3 8.8 (15%)
+Indonesia 8.8 8.9 1%

-Philippines 3.8 5.2 37%
+Philippines 5.2 7.0 35%

-South Asia Pacific total \$ 88.0 \$ 101.4 15%
+South Asia Pacific total \$ 101.4 \$ 107.6 6%

-Foreign currency exchange rate fluctuations positively impacted revenue in South Asia/Pacific by 10% in 2007 compared to the same prior-year period.
-All of the markets in this region experienced growth except for Indonesia.
-The growth was fueled in part by continued success of our TRA family of weight loss products and success of our Galvanic Spa System II.
-We believe the decrease in Indonesia is largely attributed to the limited base of distributor leaders in this new market.
-We often see declines in new markets after the initial opening as we work to strengthen our base of leaders in a new market.
-Active distributors in the region decreased 11% while executive distributors increased 3% compared to the prior year.
+Foreign currency exchange rate fluctuations positively impacted revenue in South Asia/Pacific by 1% in 2008 compared to the same prior-year period.
+All of the markets in this region experienced growth except for Australia/New Zealand.
+The growth was fueled in part by continued success of our TRA family of weight loss products during the first part of the year and success of our Galvanic Spa System II.
+The decline in Australia/New Zealand was largely related to a transition away from Photomax, which has not proven to be a strong, long-term business initiative for our distributors.
+Executive distributors in the region increased 14% while active distributors increased 1% compared to the prior year.